Rochelle Saidel: Exhibitions

-Film and Television
+Film and television

 Saidel has worked on several films and television programs, most of them related to the Holocaust.
-She was a consultant and made a cameo appearance for Rosemarie Reed's Where Birds Never Sang: The Ravensbrück and Sachsenhausen Concentration Camps (also known as Where Birds Don't Sing: The Ravensbrück and SachsenhausenConcentration Camps).
-She was also a consultant for Ronnie Sarnat's Screaming Silence, a documentary about children who were sexually abused during the Holocaust, and for Return to a Burning House, a film about Holocaust heroine Haviva Reick.
+She was a consultant and made a cameo appearance for Rosemarie Reed's Where Birds Never Sang: The Ravensbrück and Sachsenhausen Concentration Camps (also known as Where Birds Don't Sing: The Ravensbrück and Sachsenhausen Concentration Camps).
+She was also a consultant for Ronnie Sarnat's Screaming Silence, a documentary about children who were sexually abused during the Holocaust, and for Return to a Burning House, a film about Holocaust heroine Haviva Reik.
 Saidel also appeared in Triangles: Witnesses of the Holocaust, a film about LGBTQ Holocaust Survivors, and Living with Shadows, about sexual violence in the Holocaust.
 She produced and hosted a three-part television program called From Hitler to Uncle Sam: How American Intelligence Used Nazi War Criminals.
 This show was based on a book written by Charles R. Allen Jr., who Saidel worked with on other books about Nazis.
 She also created, produced, and hosted a twice-monthly documentary telecast on subjects including the Holocaust: Heritage and Destiny on the Albany ABC Affiliate, on behalf of the Greater Albany Jewish Federation and Anti-Defamation League.